 Mold is a fungus that can cause allergies and respiratory issues.
 It thrives in moist, dark areas like the basement or attic of your home.
 If you see any signs of mold growth, contact a professional to address it right away before it causes more damage.
 Molds are usually black but can also be brown, blue-green, white, gray, or red depending on the type of spores they produce.
 Most molds will not grow without high humidity levels (over 55%) and access to water or moisture sources such as leaks from pipes or condensation on windowsills due to excessive indoor heat during winter months.
 Mold may look like dusty patches on walls; musty smelling spots; fuzzy clumps growing out of carpeting; foul odors; or water damage.
 Sick building syndrome is a condition where the occupants of a building report one or more symptoms that they believe are related to time spent in the building, but no specific illness or cause can be identified after a medical investigation.

 Keep your gutters clean and free of debris so water can flow out easily

 Many people are aware of how dangerous water damage can be.
 It might cause mold to develop, which will not only harm your house but also make you ill.
-There are a few things you can do to avoid water damage and mold formation in your home.
+You can do a few things to avoid water damage and mold formation in your home.
 One of the first things you should do is clean your gutters and remove any debris.
-You should also install a rain barrel at the end of downspouts so that there is no overflow during heavy rains or storms.
+You should also install a rain barrel at the end of downspouts so there is no overflow during heavy rains or storms.
 Finally, use fans when it’s humid outside because dampness can cause problems inside your house as well!